How To Write a Professional Email: Examples & Template

 Priority Inbox:

 Say goodbye to being overwhelmed in your inbox.
-Spike’s priority inbox automatically filters your emails, highlighting the most important messages and keeping distractions at bay.
+Spike’s priority inbox automatically filters your emails, highlighting the most critical messages and keeping distractions at bay.

 You’ll never miss a critical message or waste time on clutter again.